runatlantis/atlantis/docs/adr/0002-project-locks.md

 This is not to suggest the revival of these PRs in their current state but to act as a reference for additional focused solutions.

-### Possible Solutions
-**Note**: Some of these solutions will purposely be contradictory to the ADR Goals or Non-Goals in an effort to flesh out alternatives and to assist in the decision-making process.

-### Solution 1: Clone once + TF_DATA_DIR
+## Solution: Clone once + TF_DATA_DIR

-**TO-DO**: flesh out

-Take PR #2921 and re-implement locks on the DATA_DIR only for plans and the entire base repo + PR for git clones.
+Take PR #2921 and re-implement locks on the terraform DATA_DIR only and the entire base repo + PR for git clones.
+This will focus solely on git operations and Terraform Data Directories.

-#### Pros
- -
-#### Cons

-### Solution 2: Clone once + move plans into state/backend
+### Clone once

-Take PR #2921 and remove the concept of locking on workspace/path.
-Clone only once during Pull Request events (commit updates) and not during Atlantis commands (plan/apply).

-**TO-DO**: figure out how to process plan files/and where to output other than disk.

-### Solution 3: Revert #2131

-The original change that introduced `path` to the WorkingDirLocker could be reverted and fall back on known behavior.

-...

-## Decision

-TBD
+We should be avoiding altogether re-cloning the repo unless absolutely necessary.
+We currently attempt to clone 3 times in a single command execution.

+1) Pre-Workflow Hooks
+2) <Import/Plan/Apply>CommandRunner
+	a) determintes projects to run plans on
+3) ProjectCommandRunner
+	a) clones before actual plan execution

+We should clone one initially for the entire repo/PR.
+This will empower multiple workspaces/plans alongside TF_DATA_DIR without needing to re-clone.

+Here are the cases that will trigger a clone:

+	1) Initial clone of repo
+ 	2) Force Reclone
+  		a) Error when attempting fetch + pull to update existing local git repo
+    		b) File operation on a path that doesn't exist (data loss/accidental deletes)

+In all other situations, we should be utilizing Git for its delta compressions and performing less intensive fetch + pull operations.

+### TF_DATA_DIR

+Terraform currently contains its working directory data at `TF_DATA_DIR` which by default is `.terraform`.
+Utilizing this environmental override, we can store information about the individual project plans and backend state in separate data directories.
+This would allow for parallel plans not only per project, but across workspaces, in a single PR.

+The proposed new structure would pass through `.terraform-$workspace`.
+Workspace in this case refers to the terraform workspace specified on a project/repo.
+If one is not provided, it is set to `default`.

+### Locking

+There has also been a history of issues with colliding locks that disrupts parallel commands running.
+In this case, locking happens to avoid collison on file operations.
+We should be locking during Git operations but might not need to during workspace/plan file creation.

+*TODO:* dig into locking more thoroughly.

 ## Links